Translate

 Thunder storms roar across South West France.

-As evening draws down on Monday, it looked like there maybe a welcome relief from the heat humidity and burning sun.
+As evening draws down on Monday, it looks like there may be a welcome relief from the heat, humidity, and burning sun.
 It is now official that this is the longest period of drought across our region since records began, somewhere back around 1880!
-The sky was turning a dark grey and lighting could be seen to the West.
+The sky is turning a dark grey, and lighting can be seen to the West.

-The regions gardens are desperate for some rain, it takes little time before we can feel the first cooling breeze as the storm gathers.
-It is dark and getting late before it reaches us, unfortunately the rain is sporadic and localized, some are lucky with the rain but we can all watch the magnificent lighting display, coming from all directions.
-It certainly beats the weekends firework displays in its magnitude.
+The region's gardens are desperate for some rain.
+It takes little time before we can feel the first cooling breeze as the storm gathers.
+It is dark and getting late before it reaches us.
+Unfortunately, the rain is sporadic and localized.
+Some are lucky with the rain, but we can all watch the magnificent lighting display coming from all directions.
+It certainly beats the weekend fireworks displays in magnitude.

-Here some of the nights action, captured around midnight.
+Here are some of the night's actions, captured around midnight.

 Sheet lighting illuminates the stormy sky.